parhlesaadu/freeCodeCamp/python/scientific-computing/README.md

 - ```square_target```: The number for which you want to find the square root.
 - ```tolerance``` (optional): The acceptable difference between the square of the approximate root value and the actual target value (default is 1e-7).
 The tolerance 1e-7 implies that the solution will be accurate to within 0.0000001 of the true value and is a good default choice that balances accuracy and performance.
 - ```max_iterations``` (optional): The maximum number of iterations to perform (default is 100).
 If the method doesn't converge within this limit, you'll assume the solution is not found.

+In Python, the ```is``` keyword checks for object identity.
+It's used to determine if two variables point to the same object in memory.
+In contrast to is, the equality operator ```==``` determines if the values of two objects are the same, regardless of whether they are the same object in memory.